 Sustainability: Moving Principles to Action (3 hrs)

-Move from being the student to educating as a teacher.
-Learning alone will not change how or why things are done in the world today, but through application and education of residents of Earth, differences can be transformed into strengths that will provide enough for today as well as generations to follow.
+This course applies the principles of sustainability as part of a capstone project from the culmination of topics outlined by the sustainability tract.
+The role of the student is to transition to become the teacher through the dissemination of cultivated knowledge in a manner that is concise and direct to peers while still applicable to a wide audience.
+Learning alone will not change how or why things are done in the world today, but through application and education of residents of Earth differences can be transformed into strengths that will provide enough for today as well as generations to follow.
 Topics of discussion and education will be focused, but will not be limited to, the United Nations 2030 agenda for sustainable development.

 Sustainability: Past, Present & Future (3 hrs)

-Explore the historic and current trends in sustainability and analyze the impact that they are having on a global scale.
-From this trend analysis, students will theorize what future trends should be.
+This course is an exploration of the current impacts of sustainability application in the “real world” as part of the culmination of topics outlined by the sustainability tract.
+Students will explore the historic and current trends in sustainability and analyze the impact that these trends are having on a global scale.
+From this trend analysis students will theorize what future trends should be.